By Gordon Brown/ London

-* Gordon Brown, former prime minister and chancellor of the exchequer of the United Kingdom, is United Nations Special Envoy for Global Education and Chair of the International Commission on Financing Global Education Opportunity.
-He chairs the Advisory Board of the Catalyst Foundation.
+• Gordon Brown, a former prime minister of the United Kingdom, is United Nations Special Envoy for Global Education and Chair of the International Commission on Financing Global Education Opportunity.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*